electricimp/imp-central-impt/README.md

 IMPT COMMAND FAILS
 ```

-## Entity Listing and Owning
+## Entity Listing and Ownership ##

-Many groups of commands contain a command to list entities - [list Products](./CommandsManual.md#product-list), [list Device Groups](./CommandsManual.md#device-group-list), [list Devices](./CommandsManual.md#device-list), [list Builds](./CommandsManual.md#build-list), [list WebHooks](./CommandsManual.md#webhook-list).
+Many groups of commands contain a command to list entities: [Products](./CommandsManual.md#product-list), [Device Groups](./CommandsManual.md#device-group-list), [Devices](./CommandsManual.md#device-list), [Builds](./CommandsManual.md#build-list) and [WebHooks](./CommandsManual.md#webhook-list).
 By default, such a command returns the list of all entities available to the current logged-in account.
-But the returned list may be filtered using the specified attributes - Filter Options - additional options of a list command.
-There are the common rules applicable to all list commands:
+But the returned list may be filtered using filter options.
+These are the common rules applicable to all list commands:

-- Every Filter Option may be repeated several times.
+- Every filter option may be repeated several times.
-- At first, all Filter Options with the same option name are combined by logical OR.
+- At first, all filter options with the same name are combined by logical OR.
-- After that, all Filter Options with different option names are combined by logical AND.
+- After that, all filter options with different names are combined by logical AND.

-Some Filter Options have the same name and meaning in several list commands.
+Some filter options have the same name and meaning across list commands.
 They are summarized [here](./CommandsManual.md#common-filter-options).
-At the same time, a particular command may have specific Filter Options as well.
-Filter Options applicable to every concrete list command are detailed in the [Commands Description](./CommandsManual.md#commands-description).
+At the same time, a particular command may have specific filter options too.
+Filter options applicable to every concrete list command are detailed in the [Commands Description](./CommandsManual.md#commands-description).

-Note, for some list commands the returned default list of entities available to the current logged-in account includes the entities owned by this account as well as the entities owned by the collaborators.
-But for other list commands - only the entities owned by the current account.
-It is impCentral specific behavior, not controlled by the impt tool.
-But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option (`-o` option alias) and get the entities owned by that account, if they are available to you as to a collaborator.
+**Note** For some list commands, the default returned list includes entities owned by the logged-in account as well as entities owned by collaborators.
+For other list commands, only the entities owned by the current account are returned.
+This is impCentral API-specific behavior not controlled by *impt*.
+But you can always specify a concrete Account ID, email or username as a value of the `--owner <value>` filter option (alias: `-o`) and get the entities owned by that account, if they are available to you as to a collaborator.
 Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

 As a general rule, if an entity is owned by the current logged-in account, information about Owner is not displayed.
-If an entity is owned by another account, then Account Id and email of the Owner are displayed for the entity.
-This rule applies to all impt commands which display details of an entity - entity listing, [entity information](#entity-information) and other.
+If an entity is owned by another account, then Account ID and email of the Owner are displayed for the entity.
+This rule applies to all *impt* commands which display details of an entity: entity listing, [entity information](#entity-information) and other.

-To display Account Id and email of the current logged-in account call the [auth info command](./CommandsManual.md#auth-info) - `impt auth info`.
+To display the Account ID and email of the current logged-in account, call the [auth info command](./CommandsManual.md#auth-info): `impt auth info`.

+#### Example ####

-*Example - Listing all Products owned by me and my collaborators*:
+**List all Products owned by me and my collaborators**

 ```
 > impt product list
 impt product list